 - Contributions to an RRSP are tax deductible.
 This means you can use these tax deductions to reduce your taxable income.

-1. RRSPs are highly effective for Canadians who will be in a lower tax bracket in retirement versus their contribution years.
+RRSPs are highly effective for Canadians who will be in a lower tax bracket in retirement versus their contribution years.

-- tax-deferred growth.
+- tax deferred growth.

-- Contributions to an RRSP for the current tax year do not always have to be made in February – see above – every month can be “RRSP season” with automatic, monthly contributions.
-That’s what I do and I encourage you to do the same.
+Contributions to an RRSP for the current tax year do not always have to be made in February – that just happens to be when most financial marketing for this account occurs 🙂

-- There are penalties if you over-contribute to your RRSP although a small exemption exists.
+There are penalties if you over-contribute to your RRSP although a small exemption exists.